XcaliberRage/STV-Calculator/README.txt

 This program is a method to handle STV voting

 stv.py expects to find a series of .csv files
-Each of which will be specifically formatted to present voting data for a Super constituence This includes:*
+Each of which will be specifically formatted to present voting data for a Super constituency This includes:*
 Number of intended seats
 A Table of Candidates with their party memebership and unique ID (counting integer)